QuantumKitHub/PEPSKit.jl/docs/src/examples/heisenberg_su/index.md

 [ Info: Space of x-weight at [1, 1] = ℂ^4
 [ Info: SU iter 2205   : dt = 0.001, |Δλ| = 9.981e-09.
 Time = 0.003 s/it
 [ Info: SU: bond weights have converged.
 [ Info: Simple update finished.
-Total time elasped: 7.01 s [ Info: Space of x-weight at [1, 1] = ℂ^4
+Total time elapsed: 7.01 s [ Info: Space of x-weight at [1, 1] = ℂ^4
 [ Info: SU iter 1      : dt = 0.0004, |Δλ| = 1.418e-04.
 Time = 0.003 s/it
 [ Info: Space of x-weight at [1, 1] = ℂ^4